How to quickly help a child with a dry cough. How can you treat dry cough in children? Possible complications of barking cough in children

 daily dosage - 24–48 mg

-Long-term use of mucolytics by a child is fraught with hyperproduction of sputum, they are usually used until the dry cough becomes moist, and then canceled.
+Long-term use of mucolytics by a child is fraught with hyperproduction of sputum; they are usually used until the dry cough becomes wet, and then discontinued.

 Expectorants

-With a dry cough, syrups based on medicinal herbs are often prescribed, which dilute the accumulated phlegm and accelerate its excretion by irritating the cough center and increasing the production of liquid bronchial secretions.
-They contain plant extracts, which have not only expectorant, but also antiseptic, anti-inflammatory, anti-edematous, healing effect.
-These remedies are relatively safe for health, but children prone to allergies can provoke hives, dermatitis, or other allergic reactions during treatment.
+For dry coughs, syrups based on medicinal herbs are often prescribed, which dilute accumulated mucus and accelerate its elimination by irritating the cough center and increasing the production of liquid bronchial secretions.
+They contain plant extracts that have not only an expectorant, but also an antiseptic, anti-inflammatory, decongestant, and healing effect.
+These products are relatively safe for health, but in children prone to allergies they can cause urticaria, dermatitis or other allergic reactions during treatment.

-Some of the used dry cough syrups and their dosages
+Some of the syrups used for dry cough and their dosages

 Drug name